-Everyone agrees that the yarn bundles featured in the above photo are skeins - long, tube-shaped bundles that are often densely wound.
+Everyone agrees that the yarn bundles shown below are skeins -- long, tube-shaped bundles that are often densely wound.
 These skeins are always made to be center-pulled, which means you use the yarn from the center of the skein first rather than the outside.
 Skeins are convenient because they are easy to start and don’t roll around as you knit.

 Defining a ball of yarn is a bit more difficult.
 Most major yarn companies, like Red Heart and Lion Brand, define a ball as a pudgy, slightly squishy bundle, like the ones pictured above.
-Balls can also sometimes have a hard core.
+These are also called "bullet skeins."

 While some balls have a center pull, others do not.
 Red Heart warns their balls do not have this feature, and your yarn will become a tangled mess if you try to use them that way.